 - Teach your dog a really reliable recall so that you can call him whenever you need to.
 Please see our article, Teaching Your Dog to Come When Called , for detailed information about how to accomplish this.
 To be successful, you’ll need to start your dog’s training away from cats so that he can focus on learning and not get overly aroused and distracted.
 Only when your dog is extremely reliable at coming when called should you “test” him in the presence of a cat.
 It’s very difficult to call a dog off once he has sighted a cat.
 It’s even more challenging to call a dog off once he’s in pursuit of a cat.
 Be prepared to devote a substantial amount of training time and effort to making your dog’s recall work.
 Even then, realize that he’ll still chase cats.
 It will be your responsibility to make sure that you recognize potentially problematic situations early enough to successfully call your dog off.
 Don’t hesitate to find a Certified Professional Dog Trainer (CPDT) in your area for help with this training.

-- As a last resort, you can teach your dog to associate the sight or appearance of cats with a punishing, aversive experience, such as an obnoxious noise, a repulsive spray scent or something painful.
+- As a last resort, you can teach your dog to associate the sight or appearance of cats with an aversive experience, such as an obnoxious noise or a repulsive spray scent.
 To ensure that you and your dog benefit from humane and effective training procedures, it’s imperative that you work with an experienced Certified Professional Dog Trainer (CPDT), a Certified Applied Animal Behaviorist (CAAB or Associate CAAB) or a board-certified veterinary behaviorist (Diplomate of the College of Veterinary Behavior, Dip ACVB).
 (Please see our article, Finding Professional Help , to locate one of these qualified professionals in your area.)
 The behaviorist or trainer must work with your dog over many sessions, in a variety of circumstances, for the procedure to work.
-Some dogs are so aroused by the anticipation of a chase that even associating cats with very strong or painful punishment won’t deter them.
-This is why it’s crucial to work with an experienced professional.
-She or he can determine in the first few sessions if this kind of procedure is likely to work for your dog.

 What NOT to Do